Solo: A Star Wars Story: Future

 On May 25, 2020, fans again used the hashtag #MakeSolo2Happen to show their appreciation for the film on its second anniversary.
 The hashtag went viral with fans arguing that the film deserved more praise and once again calls were made for a continuation of the story.
 A number of people tweeting with the hashtag expressed their desire to see more of Emilia Clarke's Qi'ra.
 Rita Dorsch of Comic Book Resources said that, by far, the most interesting part of Solo is Qi'ra's turn and that any follow-up film needs to focus on her.
 Writing for CinemaBlend, Dirk Libbey stated "it seems unlikely that the Solo 2 fans will get the movie they want.
 Of course, some don't actually need a theatrical follow-up.
 They would be happy with a Disney+ series that didn't even necessarily include Han Solo, but instead focused on the criminal organization being run by Qi'ra."
 A Marvel comic book crossover series features Qi'ra and Crimson Dawn after the events of The Empire Strikes Back, and an upcoming comic will feature Han, Chewbacca, and Greedo doing a job for Jabba the Hutt.

 In December 2020, a Lando limited series was announced for Disney+, with a story by Justin Simien.
 In May 2022, Kennedy stated that the series was still in development and that they were having discussions with Glover about reprising the role.

 In December 2022, Howard confirmed that Lucasfilm had no plans for a sequel to Solo.
+In September 2023, Stephen Glover revealed that their latest plans for Lando, before work was halted by the 2023 Writers Guild of America strike, was for it to be a feature film rather than a television series.